jixiuf/emacs-helm-gtags/README.md

   `helm-gtags-find-tag-from-here`
   `helm-gtags-find-files`
   `helm-gtags-complete`
-could find tag rtags symbol files in several directory with one command with prefix C-u :using other window with prefix C-uC-u :do not use symbol-at-point as default input.
+could find tag rtags symbol files in several directory with one command. with prefix C-u :using other window. with prefix C-uC-u :do not use symbol-at-point as default input.
 #### `helm-gtags-path-style`